Iridium Communications Network

 The Iridium network is largest commercial satellite network in the world and the only network that offers true global communications coverage over 100% of the planet.
-Uniquely, Iridium coverage map spans Earth’s polar regions and every inch of land, sea or sky in between.
+Uniquely, Iridium satellite coverage map spans Earth’s polar regions and every inch of land, sea or sky in between.

-Reliable, seamless voice and data coverage everywhere is a compelling advantage of the Iridium network, but there’s more.
+Reliable, seamless voice and data coverage everywhere is a compelling advantage of the Iridium communications network, but there’s more.
 Iridium’s low-earth orbiting (LEO) network advantage also enables the use of smaller omni-directional antennas, resulting in devices with a compact, lightweight and streamlined form factor and shorter network registration times.
 In a nutshell, Iridium is a great choice for anyone that wants to have access to satellite voice and data anywhere on earth, or wants to be able to use their satellite phone while moving around.

 Does the Iridium Network Cover the Entire Planet?

 With a constellation consisting of 66 low-earth orbiting (LEO) satellites, cross-linked to operate as a fully meshed network, several overlapping satellites ensure coverage over the entire globe.